Prostate Cancer Testing – It’s No Joke..

 After opting for genetic testing, counsellors provide invaluable assistance in interpreting the results.
 They elucidate the implications for the individual’s health and their family members and discuss strategies for managing any emerging issues.
 This could involve recommending closer monitoring or preventive measures.

 At Randox Health, we also offer advanced Prostate Health testing for those who wish to investigate their risk of prostate disease.
 As we’ve mentioned, PSA isn’t specific to prostate cancer; it may indicate prostatitis, an enlarged prostate, or a urinary tract infection.
-This is why, in addition to PSA, our new Prostate Health test includes analysis of a novel combination of biomarkers including EGF, IL-8, and MCP-1 to generate a prostate cancer risk score, which can significantly improve the predictive potential of PSA alone in identifying individuals at risk of prostate cancer.
-Appointments can be booked online for a time and date that suits, during which we’ll take a blood sample.
-Then, our laboratorians will get to work running the test and determine whether results show a high or low risk of prostate cancer.
-Once testing is complete, a personalised and comprehensive report detailing results will be provided.
-Don’t forget, remote GP appointments to discuss results are also available.
+This is why, in addition to PSA, our advanced PSA test includes analysis of a novel combination of biomarkers to generate a prostate cancer risk score, which can significantly improve the predictive potential of PSA alone in identifying individuals at risk of prostate cancer.

 Open Reference ListClose Reference List